-An investor wholesaler agreement or a wholesale real estate contract will be used when a Detroit investor and a local property wholesaler, work together to find a profitable property at a low price.
+An investor wholesaler agreement or a wholesale real estate contract will be used when a Southeast Michigan investor and a local property wholesaler, work together to find a profitable property at a low price.
 The wholesaler puts the property under contract with the seller, then assigns the contract to the buyer.
 In essence, the wholesaler acts as the go-between between the buyer and seller, connecting two parties who may have not met otherwise.

 The contract should be drafted and reviewed by a real estate attorney to ensure all terms and clauses are legally sound and make sense for all parties.
 There are a number of templates available online, but you should always have your lawyer review your final draft.
 The contract will typically include the details of the property along with the payment terms.
 Everybody’s responsibilities will be outlined clearly so there are no discrepancies.

 The first contract, or purchase agreement, will be between the seller and the wholesaler outlining the terms and the timeframe.
 This contract will give the wholesaler equitable interest in the property, allowing them to find a buyer to become the equitable owner of the property.
 The original seller holds the title until everything has been completed and all documents are signed.
-Once accepted, the wholesaler is able to present the contract to Detroit investors like you!
+Once accepted, the wholesaler is able to present the contract to Southeast Michigan investors like you!
 Be sure to have a clear understanding of the terms, contingencies, and conditions.
 Your part of the contract will be very similar to a standard contract between a buyer or seller.
 Expense and credits will be outlined and a title search completed.
 As the buyer, you shouldn’t expect too much to be different from a traditional real estate purchase.

 A Few Items Included In the Contract: